JHU-PL-Lab/odefa/README.md

                         Specifies whether the output is compact of descriptive
 ```

-A sample toplevel execution is like
+A sample toplevel execution is

 ```
 ./test_generator -ttarget -ebfs -bfalse -r2 test-sources/input_ack_3.natodefa